Consultant resident on-call

 The BMA consultant committee believes that this not a helpful way of addressing workforce requirements.
 They are likely to divide the consultant body and create potential tensions if those appointed become aware that their other colleagues are not required to carry out that work.

-Where a consultant is considering accepting a post which includes resident on-call cover in the job plan, they should very carefully consider the nature of the long-term commitment they are making.
+Where a consultant is considering accepting a post which includes resident on-call cover in the job plan, they should ensure that the contract they are provided with is the standard 2003 consultant contract which allows for consultants to withdraw from resident on call and non-emergency work during premium time.

 Resident on-call guidance for Scotland